 Yes … indeed they did.
 There were many posts and news releases right after the incident in which anti-gun groups reveled in the loss of life and what they perceived as a means of passing new gun control.

 But while I agree with all the talking points of the NRA, what this response really shows is that the NRA has done an analysis and concluded that any anti-gun laws decided upon in this conference are going nowhere, so there’s no reason to be there.
-Sitting in a room with anti-gun groups in meetings moderated by an anti-gun administration would be nothing . . . → Read More: The NRA refuses to be drawn into an anti-gun media fest
+Sitting in a room with anti-gun groups in meetings moderated by . . . → Read More: The NRA refuses to be drawn into an anti-gun media fest

 Anti-gunner Japete throws every standard anti-gun wish up against the wall to see if she can get any traction.
 And I do mean everything, from age restrictions on guns to every limit we’ve managed to get on 2nd amendment restrictions.
 But she begins her diatribe with a call back to Obama’s campaign cry, “Yes we can!”